Transition to Work

-The participants, aged 15 to 21, undertake a 6 to 12 month program that includes:
+The participants, aged 15 to 24, undertake a 12-month program that includes:

 Transition to Work is funded by the Australian Government.

-Contact us to find out more about giving a young person a chance:
+Contact Rebecca Willmott to find out more about giving a young person a chance: